Correlated and Integrated Directionality for sub-MeV solar neutrinos in Borexino: Results

 In Phase-I, the $\chi^{2}$-fit described in Section~\ref{sec:analysis} is performed on the first and second PMT hits of all the selected events to obtain the number of solar neutrinos $N_{\mathrm{solar}-\nu}$, which consists of $^{7}$Be+\emph{pep}+CNO neutrino events as described in Section~\ref{sec:data-sel}.
 Figure~\ref{fig:results} shows the results of the CID analysis.
-While the actual analysis has been performed on $\cos{\alpha}$ histograms with 60 bins, Figure~\ref{fig:bestfit_dataMC_1} and~\ref{fig:bestfit_dataMC_2} show the $\cos{\alpha}$ histograms with ten bins for illustration purposes.
-The best $N_{\mathrm{solar}-\nu}$ value from the fit (red) shows a $\cos{\alpha}$ distribution that is well in agreement with the first and second hits of the selected data events (black), while the pure background curve (blue) is incompatible with data.
+The best $N_{\mathrm{solar}-\nu}$\,+\,$\beta$-background value from the fit (red) shows a $\cos{\alpha}$ distribution that is well in agreement with the first and second hits of the selected data events (black), while the pure background curve (blue) is incompatible with data.
 Figure~\ref{fig:chi2_sigtotot} shows the $\Delta\chi^2$ profile (dotted blue curve) as a function of $N_{\mathrm{solar}-\nu}$ for the first two hits of each event.
-The $\chi^{2}$ profile has been further smeared with the systematic uncertainty of 6.9\% described in Section~\ref{sec:sys-others}.
+The $\chi^{2}$ profile has been further smeared with the systematic uncertainty of 8.7\% described in Section~\ref{sec:sys-others}.
 The smeared $\Delta\chi^2$ profile is shown as a solid blue curve in Figure~\ref{fig:chi2_sigtotot}.
-For a $\cos{\alpha}$ histogram with 60 bins, the combined $\chi^2/ndf$ of the first and second hits is $\chi^2/ndf = 120.0/117$, ($p\text{-value}=0.4$).
+For a $\cos{\alpha}$ histogram with 60 bins, the combined $\chi^2/ndf$ of the first and second hits is $\chi^2/ndf = 124.6/117$, ($p\text{-value}=0.30$).
 The result of the CID analysis in Borexino is then the measurement of the number of solar neutrinos $N_{\mathrm{solar}-\nu}$ present in the ROI:

 The 68\% CI of the result corresponding to $\Delta\chi^2=1$ is shown as a blue band in Figure~\ref{fig:chi2_sigtotot}.
 The expected total number of solar neutrinos in the ROI can be calculated using the SSM predictions of $^{7}$Be, CNO, and \emph{pep} solar neutrinos (Table I in ~\cite{CNOsens}).
 In this calculation, the high metallicity (HZ) prediction has been considered for the central value, and the difference between the high metallicity (HZ) and low metallicity (LZ) predictions is considered as a systematic uncertainty.
 The expectation on $N_{\mathrm{solar}-\nu}$ is then 10187$_{-1127}^{+541}$ events.
 The 68\% CI of the expectation is shown as an orange band in Figure~\ref{fig:chi2_sigtotot}.